-Whether you're setting off to celebrate the holidays with family or clinch a business deal, it's hard to stay balanced on the road.
-Why?
-Because when you travel by plane, train, or car, your body moves faster than nature intended it to.
-High-speed travel introduces a light, mobile, spacey quality into your body and mind.
+Travel does bring in a lot of excitement and anticipation.
+However, high-speed travel introduces a light, mobile, spacey quality into your body and mind.
 Plus, it disrupts your daily routine and often pulls you across time zones.
-All this aggravates the vata dosha the subtle energy that governs movement and leaves you vulnerable to dehydration, insomnia, sluggish digestion, anxiety, spaceyness, jet lag... the list goes on.
+All this aggravates the Vata dosha the subtle energy that governs movement and leaves you vulnerable to dehydration, insomnia, sluggish digestion, anxiety, spaciness, jet lag... the list goes on.
 But here's the good news: Ayurveda offers a number of antidotes so that you can appreciate the pleasures of travel - while avoiding many of the discomforts.

-- An hour before you lea ve swallow a ginger or cinnamon capsule, drink mint tea, or try some tagar (Indian valerian).
-These herbs strengthen agni (digestive fire), improve circulation, and relax the mind.
+An hour before you leave, swallow a ginger or cinnamon capsule, drink mint tea, or try some tagar (Indian valerian).
+These herbs strengthen Agni (digestive fire), improve circulation, and relax the mind.
 Tagar has properties similar to melatonin and will help you sleep during a long plane, train, or car ride.
 (Do not take it if you are the driver).
 Put ¼ teaspoon of powdered tagar on your tongue and wash it down with room-temperature water an hour before you depart and repeat every six hours while en route.
 While in transit drink lots of water (more than usual) and avoid dehydrating beverages like coffee, caffeinated tea, alcohol, and soda.

 Eat grounding foods.
 Avoid drying raw foods like salad, dried fruit, and potato chips, and choose warm moist foods with extra oil instead.
 Look for cooked apples, steamed veggies with garlic, lentils, hot soups, and khichari mixed with ghee.

-- Triphala is an ayurve- dic herbal remedy that regulates the bowels, preventing constipation and calming jet lag.
+Triphala is an ayurvedic herbal remedy that regulates the bowels, preventing constipation and calming jet lag.
 Add ½ teaspoon of the powder to a cup of boiling water and steep for about 10 minutes, until it is cool enough to drink.
 You can strain out the herbs before you drink it or leave them at the bottom of your cup.
 Triphala has several tastes, including bitter and astringent, so in the beginning, you might not like the flavour.
-Which- ever taste is lacking in your blood serum, you will experience that missing taste in your mouth.
+Whichever taste is lacking in your blood serum, you will experience that missing taste in your mouth.
 But persist.
-Over time, you will balance the six tastes within your body and the flavour of triphala will become less unpleasant.
+Over time, you will balance the six tastes within your body, and the flavour of Triphala will become less unpleasant.

-- Sunlight reduces jet lag.
+Sunlight reduces jet lag.
 When you reach your destination, go outside and let the sun soak your skin for 20 minutes.
 Sunbathing resets your body clock to local time and stimulates sadhaka pitta in the brain, which keeps you alert.

-- Put 1/3 teaspoon each of jatamansi, tagar, and ashwagandha in a cup of hot water and steep for 10 minutes.
+Put 1/3 teaspoon each of jatamansi, tagar, and ashwagandha in a cup of hot water and steep for 10 minutes.
 Take this herbal drink for 1 to 3 days, both morning and night, to reduce both vata and jet lag.Mediate for 10 min.